jigyasasinghariya/Airbnb-Tableau-Dashboard/README.md

 **Insightful Analytics**: Uncover valuable insights regarding occupancy rates, pricing dynamics, and the popularity of different property types across the city.

 **User-Friendly Interface**: The dashboard prioritizes user experience, making it accessible for both casual users and data enthusiasts.

+SOME USEFUL INSIGHTS:-
+Top 10 hosts by total review.
+Average price in neighbourhood-room type.
+Total reviews by year.
+Total bookings by month.
+Average reviews per month by room type & neighbourhood groups.